realm/jazzy/README.md

   - "a=x,b=y,c=z"
 ```

-**Errors in Xcode Run Script phase**
+**Errors running in an Xcode Run Script phase**

-Running Jazzy from an Xcode build phase can go wrong in hard-to-understand ways
+Running Jazzy from an Xcode build phase can go wrong in cryptic ways when Jazzy
-when Jazzy has to run `xcodebuild`.
+has to run `xcodebuild`.

 Users [have reported](https://github.com/realm/jazzy/issues/1012) that error
 messages about symbols lacking USRs can be fixed by unsetting